≥90% of participants will know how to manage pain appropriately.

 Fentanyl can be used for multiple reasons, including premedication for surgery, general anesthesia, as an adjunct to general and regional anesthesia, and chronic pain management.
-The transdermal patch is indicated for around the clock pain management in those with chronic severe pain.
+The transdermal patch is for around-the-clock pain management in those with severe chronic pain.
 Fentanyl transmucosal and intranasal is indicated for cancer pain.

 While no official dosage adjustment is recommended in those with renal or hepatic impairment, those with mild to moderate renal or hepatic impairment should likely have the dose reduced by 50 percent with the patch, and the use is not recommended in severe renal or hepatic impairment.
 Transmucosal and nasal spray have no specific recommendations for dose reduction in renal or hepatic impairment.

 As with most opioids, contraindications include hypersensitivity, toxin-mediated diarrheal disease, and paralytic ileus.
-It should not be used for short-term pain, post-operative pain, and should not be used for those who have severe respiratory disease.
+It should not be used for short-term pain or post-operative pain and should not be used for those who have severe respiratory disease.
 The transmucosal and nasal forms of fentanyl are typically only used by specialists for opioid-tolerant cancer patients.

 Like many medications, there are multiple potential interactions.
 Some more common interactions include: